Cancer care center in Denver

 • Testicular cancer

-Blood cancer
+Blood cancer care

-Bone cancer
+Bone cancer care

-Additionally, we have a dedicated pelvic stabilization program for patients who have pelvic deterioration due to bone cancer and/or radiation therapy.
+Additionally, we have a dedicated pelvic stabilization program for patients who have pelvic deterioration due to bone cancer or radiation therapy.
 Partnering with the Institute for Limb Preservation, our interventional radiologists and orthopedic surgeons use a minimally invasive approach to treat bone cancer in the pelvic area.

-Gastrointestinal (GI) cancer program
+GI cancer program

 The GI Malignancy Program features a multidisciplinary team of experts who specialize in the diagnosis and treatment of GI cancers.
 These specialists participate in multiple clinical trials for every stage of cancer treatment.
+In addition to clinical trials, we offer chemotherapy, radiation therapy and surgery.

 Neuroendocrine tumors

 Neuroendocrine tumors (NETs) describe a set of unusual cancers that develop when neuroendocrine cells (which exist throughout the body) grow abnormally.
 While most cancers grow rapidly, neuroendocrine cancers tend to grow very slowly.
 Additionally, since neuroendocrine tumors develop from hormone-producing cells, the tumor itself may produce extra hormones, which causes illnesses that may make diagnosis difficult.
+Treatments for this cancer include chemotherapy, radiation therapy and surgery.

 • Adrenocortical carcinoma